Digital Oscillator Circuit - Ensoniq 5503DOC |

 |

-cards - and that it even was used as the sound processor of the Apple IIGS
+Did you know that the DOC was not only used in the ancient Ensoniq machines but also as the heart of computer sound cards -- and that it even was used as the sound processor of the Apple IIGS computer?

 |

-DOC - what's that? |
+DOC -- what's that? |

-Oscillators are digitally generated based on phase accumulators
+- Oscillators are digitally generated based on phase accumulators

-Amplification is done using multiplying D/A converters
+- Amplification is done using multiplying D/A converters

-A/D converter on chip
+- A/D converter on chip

-But since the DOC wasn't designed under such a timing pressure like the
+However, the DOC wasn't designed under such a timing pressure like the SID6581 which lead to conceptual improvement.
+Let's have a closer look at

-this chip, which was the heart of all ancient Ensoniq machines:
+this chip, which was the heart of all "ancient" Ensoniq machines:

 Registers |